 - Our program is nationally accredited and features hands-on, clinical practice in a variety of settings on- and off-campus.

 - Sheridan College offers the only Massage Therapy program at a Wyoming community college.

 Demand is high for Massage Therapists across the United States.
 Businesses across the state and country contact our program director each year to hire our Massage Therapy graduates.
 With an array of options for employment, Massage Therapists are able to pursue work in a variety of locations and settings.
-The U.S. Bureau of Labor Statistics predicts 26% job growth for licensed massage therapists, with an estimated 42,100 new jobs available from 2016-2026.
+The U.S. Bureau of Labor Statistics predicts 32% job growth for licensed massage therapists from 2020-2030, with a median annual income of $46,910 or $22.50/hr.

 Faculty and Community

 Sheridan College has some of the most experienced and dedicated Massage Therapy instructors in the area.
 They will help you understand each aspect of the industry and train you to succeed and thrive as a certified professional.

 The Sheridan College Massage Therapy program is geared to meet the needs of the industry both locally and nationally.

 Our faculty members have strong partnerships with medical offices, rehab centers, spas, hospitals, and more to give you unique learning opportunities through internships, clinical rotations, and jobs.